 - An expense account submitted by an employee of an institution to that institution for the purpose of seeking reimbursement for expenses incurred by the employee in his or her employment.

-The labour and employment exclusions in section 65(6) of FIPPA and section 52(3) of MFIPPA have the effect of excluding a great number of records (or parts of records) from being disclosed upon request.
-Unlike the Third-Party Information exemption, which applies to “labour relation information”, the labour and employment exclusions apply to both “labour relations” information as well as information relating to the “employment of a person” and “employment-related matters”.
+The labour and employment exclusions in section 65(6) of FIPPA and section 52(3) of MFIPPA have the effect of excluding a great number of labour and employment related records (or parts of records) from being disclosed upon request.
+Unlike the Third-Party Information exemption, which covers “labour relations” information, the labour and employment exclusions apply to both “labour relations” information as well as information relating to the “employment of a person” and “employment-related matters”.
 This has the effect of excluding far more information relating to individual employees, job candidates, and even the selection and interview process.

 Various IPCO decisions have confirmed that the labour and employment exclusions apply to: